BOMBSHELL! The days where you can earn a full-time living from music alone, are LONG GONE.

 If you want to learn how to have the freedom and finances to work on your music career, you need to listen to this episode.

 👉 Join the waitlist for the Being in a Band Membership!

 Now, more than ever I am so happy to have my business.

-I have passive income coming in from my online courses.
+I have clients and passive income coming in from my book and online courses.
 Basically, I have the strategies in place to not rely on someone else to give me income.

 Why am I telling you this?

 Well, because I believe every single musician should have multiple sources of income both within their bands and outside their bands.

 I’m all about trying to give people hope.
 But I’m about the throw a harsh truth on ya’ll which I don’t think I’ve shared before.